Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 Let's see an example of an OSS project that forced the [entire ecosystem with Chromium](https://www.reddit.com/r/opensource/comments/phm308/comment/hbjo95j/?utm_source=reddit&utm_medium=web2x&context=3):

-* Apple forks KHTML (from Kounqueror by KDE) and creates WebKit
+* Apple forks KHTML (from Konqueror by KDE) and creates WebKit
 * Google creates a new browser based on WebKit (and hires various Mozilla employees)
 * Years later, as Apple is not following enough all the changes by Google, they fork it and create Blink
 * All today's browsers (except Firefox) are based on WebKit or Blink (often is branded as WebKit)

-Now for them is easier to push standards or bad behaviours as their is the most used technology in a ratio 20:1, so now with the new [Manifest V3 for extensions](https://blog.mozilla.org/addons/2022/05/18/manifest-v3-in-firefox-recap-next-steps/) will be more difficult to do adblockers.
+Now for them is easier to push standards or bad behaviors as their is the most used technology in a ratio 20:1, so now with the new [Manifest V3 for extensions](https://blog.mozilla.org/addons/2022/05/18/manifest-v3-in-firefox-recap-next-steps/) will be more difficult to do adblockers.

 This is a bad way to use an OSS project but is also the reality as there are many good examples that is not the case to discuss (otherwise this would be a new chapter).